Thunderstorm statistics in 2023

-Thunderstorms are one of the most common natural hazards in the United States, with about 100,000 thunderstorms recorded per year nationwide.
-Here’s what homeowners need to know about the statistics surrounding thunderstorms in the U.S.
+Thunderstorms are one of the most common natural hazards in the U.S., with about 100,000 thunderstorms recorded per year nationwide.

 Headshot of Kara McGinley